-In terms of main sources of information, Romanians in urban areas find out about events mainly from television and from talking to friends and acquaintances, but also from event websites and social media.
-While for the 45+ age segment the main source of information remains TV, for Gen Z and Millennials social media posts and social media accounts of favourite local artists matter more.
+In terms of main sources of information, Romanians in urban areas find out about events mainly from television, from talking to friends and acquaintances, and from event websites and social media.
+While for the 45+ age segment, the main source of information remains TV, for Gen Z and Millennials, social media posts and social media accounts of favourite local artists matter more.

 Events advertised on the radio and via street panels are more likely to be noticed by the 35-44 y.o. age segment.